sandraguiar0-bit/Data-analytics-Portfolio/README.md

 ---

 ### Financial analysis of LVMH, Air Liquide, and CAC40

 **Objective**

-In this project the goal was to analyze and compare stock market performance, volatility, and trends of **LVMH, CAC40, and Air Liquide**.
+In this project the goal was to analyze and compare stock market performance, and trends of **LVMH, CAC40, and Air Liquide**.
 A CSV dataset containing historical stock prices from Yahoo Finance was provided and transformed into a structured Excel file using VBA automation.
 The Excel macro:
 - Cleans and restructures the dataset
 - Computes key financial indicators (correlation matrix, volatility, standard deviation, trends)
 - Automatically generates visual charts
-- Produces an HTML financial analysis report
+- Produces a HTML financial analysis report

 **Key Skills**

 - Excel VBA
 - Data visualization
 - Market trend analysis

 **Links**

-CSV Source file with tha data: https://github.com/sandraguiar0-bit/Data-analytics-Portfolio/blob/main/Data-Exam-L1-2026.csv
+CSV Source file with the data: https://github.com/sandraguiar0-bit/Data-analytics-Portfolio/blob/main/Data-Exam-L1-2026.csv
     (to download before running the code)

 Excel file with the Macro: https://github.com/sandraguiar0-bit/Data-analytics-Portfolio/blob/main/Projet_VBA_SANDRA.xlsm